MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

       }
       ```

-   - Add the configuration to specify the `Event Hub` name for consuming by replacing the `<your-event-hub-name>`.
+   - Add the following configuration to specify the `Event Hub` name for consuming.
+Be sure to replace the `<your-event-hub-name>` placeholder with your actual value.

      ```properties
      # name for the above `Consumer` bean